We’re making mitochondrial disease a global topic - News - The Lily Foundation

 We know all too well how tough it is to get a mitochondrial disease diagnosis here in the UK, even with our wonderful NHS and the support The Lily Foundation offers.
 So imagine suffering from mito and living somewhere like Zambia, Brazil, India or Turkey – it must be almost impossible to get answers.

-A group of Lily Foundation Staff standing in front of a Lily banner
+A group of Lily Foundation staff standing in front of a Lily banner